Devika131681/AtliQ-Hardware-sales-insight-using-sql/README.md

 # 🧠 AtliQ Hardware Sales Insights – SQL Project

-This is an end-to-end **SQL-based data analysis** project done for **AtliQ Hardware**, a company that supplies computer hardware and peripherals to clients worldwide.
+This is an end-to-end **SQL-based data analysis** project done for **AtliQ Hardware**, a company that supplies computer hardware and peripherals to clients worldwide(Not a real company).
 However, this analysis focuses **only on the Indian market** for the **fiscal year 2024**.
 The goal of this project is to extract business insights directly from raw datasets using **only SQL and Excel**.
 No BI tools or dashboards were used in this project.

 ---